 To save even more time, you can use a boxed pancake mix instead.
 My favorite is Krusteaz in a pinch.
 I also love to make a homemade pancake mix to store in the pantry for busy mornings.
 That way they’re still from scratch, but just as easy as the box mix!

-Make these elf pancakes extra festive by adding toppings!
+Make these elf pancakes extra festive for a Christmas breakfast by adding toppings!
 I love the contrast in color that the glaze adds and the red and green sprinkles are so much fun.

 Keeping Warm, Freezing & Reheating